guardstu53-sys/Safety-bot./README.md

 ✕ Mute - /Mute {User*} {duration} {reason*} - Moderators can mute a user, and can select a duration.
 (If no duration is set, it will be automatically depending on the reason.)
 ✕ Warn - /Warn {User*} {Reason*}

+-- Admin only -- Select role, Also has mod perms.
+✕ Unverify - /unverify {User*} {Reason} - Unverifies the selected user.
+Has to re-verify to gain access.
+✕ Ban - /Ban {User*} {Duration*} {Reason*} - Bans a user from the server, Duration is set for how long.
+✕

 adding more soon!